When your County has been included in a Disaster Declaration

 As the storm approaches and in the immediate aftermath, look out for special notices in the local newspapers, special bulletins on your local government website, local radio and television channels, and other communications media.

-During the ﬁrst 72 hours after the storm has passed, FEMA, Solid Waste and the Sheriff's Office will be assessing the damage and road conditions to determine when collections can resume.
+During the ﬁrst 72 hours after the storm has passed, Lee County Dept. of Transportation, Law Enforcement, and other responders will be assessing the damage and road conditions to determine when collections can resume.